ronrothjr/The-Spiral-of-Becoming/threads-2.0.md

 >
 > ### **The Ultimate Response**
 >
 > Every critique makes the framework stronger IF we integrate rather than defend.
-The Spiral of Becoming is itself becoming \- let it be transformed by engagement with liberation theology, humanist empiricism, earth-centered practice.
+The Threads of Becoming is itself becoming \- let it be transformed by engagement with liberation theology, humanist empiricism, earth-centered practice.
 That's the whole point.
 >
 > The framework succeeds not by being complete but by being **generatively incomplete** \- always ready for the next thread, the next critique, the next becoming.
 >
 > ### **The Integration Response**
 >
 > These aren't bugs to fix but features to acknowledge.
-The Spiral SHOULD:
+The Threads SHOULD:
 >
 > * Frustrate those wanting pure theology OR pure psychology
 > > * Struggle with universal vs. particular (that's a thread\!)